-Amy Nielsen is a content designer living in New York City.
+Amy Nielsen is a content designer in Florida.

-Working on UX writing projects, instructional design, and content strategy at YouTube as a full-time vendor at Google (via Cognizant).
-She wrote this course and this course and is currently leading the redesign of artists.youtube.com.
+Previously, Amy managed UX writing, instructional design, and content strategy projects at YouTube Music as a full-time vendor at Google via Cognizant.
+She wrote this course and this course and led the redesign of artists.youtube.com through October 2021.

 “This is even better than what our agency does for us.”